turingschool/career-development-curriculum/module_one/feedback_i.md

 ### Deliverable

-You will submit feedback for each of your project partners this module by sending a paragraph of written feedback intended for your partner in a survey.
+You will submit feedback for your paired project partners this module by sending a paragraph of written feedback intended for your partner in a survey.
 Your feedback will be reviewed and you may be asked to update the feedback before it is passed on to your partner.
 Feedback will also be shared with your instructors.

-Back End: this review will happen *twice* in the module.
-Front End: this review will happen *three times* in the module.

 ### Session Structure